robb-j/r0b-blog/content/post/deploy-esp32-with-spiffs-using-github-actions.md

 When a tag with a `v` prefix is pushed to GitHub it runs an action to build and publish the release.
 It first sets up the environment, with a recursive git checkout.
 3rd party libraries are added as git submodules so they can be kept track of an upgraded dependably.
-It then installs and sets up `arduino-cli` and `node.js` and installs npm dependencies.
+It then installs and sets up `arduino-cli` and `node.js` and installs NPM dependencies.
 `arduino-cli` is then used to install published libraries and add the ESP32 package.

 **3. Generate the firmware**

 The ESP32 I'm using is a captive portal that serves a web app, so next it builds the web-app using [parcel](https://parceljs.org).
-This packages everything up nicely, minifies the code and makes it compatable with older browsers.
+This packages everything up nicely, minifies the code and makes it compatible with older browsers.
 The it uses ESP32's `mkspiff` tool wrap all those files up into a `spiffs.bin` partition.

 **4. Generate flashing app**